picoCTF/start-problem-dev/example-problems/sanity-static-flag/README.md

-# Sanity Problem Creation Walkthrough
+# Sanity

-This walkthrough will step you through what's needed to get a working sanity problem on a cmgr challenge server.
+This guide will walk you through the necessary steps to set up and validate a sanity problem with `cmgr`.

-A sanity problem is one of the easiest problems in any CTF that is given as a sanity check that your internet connection is working as intended and all other assumptions are being met as expected.
+A sanity problem is a straightforward task used in Capture the Flag (CTF) competitions.
+It serves as a preliminary check to ensure that your internet connection is stable and all other system assumptions are correctly configured.

+This sanity challenge is a simple download of the flag in the file `flag.txt`.

 ## Pre-requisites